-As one of the “big five” languages, including English, Spanish, Chinese, and Arabic, Hindi (मानक हिन्दी) is the fourth most-spoken language in the world and is commonly spoken by nearly half a billion people.
+One of the “big five” languages (the others being English, Spanish, Chinese, and Arabic), Hindi (मानक हिन्दी) is the fourth most-spoken language in the world and is commonly spoken by nearly half a billion people.
 About half of the population of native speakers are located across a large swathe of northern and central India.
 Hindi is also widely-spoken in Nepal, South Africa, Fiji, Mauritius, Suriname, Guyana, and Trinidad and Tobago.

-The Hindi language, uses an Arabic script and has more Persian vocabulary than Hindi, but the two are often considered different registers of the same language.
-Hindi can also be a bit easier for English speakers to learn because the language adopted many English words as part of Hindi vocabulary after nearly two centuries of British rule.
+The Hindi language uses an Arabic script and has quite a lot of Persian vocabulary.
+Hindi is made a bit easier for English speakers to learn because the language adopted many English words as part of Hindi vocabulary after nearly two centuries of British rule.

-Rosetta understands how to help beginners learn the Hindi language by leveraging what you already know.
-Hindi is taught as part of bite-sized, contextualized lessons that teach words alongside audio and visual cues.
-This immersive method scales naturally to allow learners to get a feel for the Hindi language and pronunciation, focusing on using common phrases in context rather than memorizing static vocabulary lists.
+Rosetta Stone understands how to help beginners learn the Hindi language by leveraging what you already know.
+Hindi is taught as part of bite-sized, contextualised lessons that teach words alongside audio and visual cues.
+This immersive method scales naturally to allow learners to get a feel for the Hindi language and pronunciation, focusing on using common phrases in context rather than memorising static vocabulary lists.
 Learning Hindi isn’t just about learning the words—it’s about learning the language and the vibrant culture it represents.

 Learning the Hindi Alphabet

 As with most languages, one of the first things you’ll tackle as you learn Hindi is the Hindi alphabet.
-Hindi is written from left to right in a script called Devanagari,and the alphabet consists of 13 vowels and 36 consonants.
-While Devanagari can be a bit more difficult than other alphabets like Latin, once you’ve gotten the hang of it you should be able to decipher some Sanskrit.
+Hindi is written from left to right in a script called Devanagari, and the alphabet consists of 13 vowels and 36 consonants.
+While Devanagari can be a bit more difficult than other alphabets, once you’ve gotten the hang of it, it’s not so complex.
+You might also come to decipher some Sanskrit.
 Sanskrit is a written language that, like Greek and Latin, is considered historically important because many ancient literary works were written using the script.

-While you don’t need an advanced understanding of Devanagari to learn how to speak Hindi, it will definitely help to learn the basics of the Hindi alphabet.
+While you don’t need an advanced understanding of Devanagari to learn how to speak Hindi, it will definitely help.
 Once you’ve done that, you can circle back later in your language learning journey to develop a more sophisticated understanding so you can both read and write in Hindi.